r-sreesaran/MessageAPI/Readme.md

-This is sample solution for accessing Readme.md
+This is sample python scripts for accessing plivo apis